Re-Engaging Disconnected Youth Summit II

 Examine Boston Private Industry Council's Research & Policy recommendations that led to the creation of a nationally recognized Re-Engagement Center and unique Outreach Dropout Recovery Model.

-Sub-Topics Include: Assessment Process and Components for Creating Individualized Plans; Identification and Outreach; Initial Phases of Developing Re-Engagement Centers; and Asset Mapping.
+Sub-Topics Include: Assessments and Individualized Plans; Identification and Outreach; Initial Phases of Developing Re-Engagement Centers; and Asset Mapping.

 2. PATHWAY 2, Educational Momentum: